 1 large parsnip, peeled, diced

-- Roast the Root Veggies – Toss the carrot (listed in base recipe), turnip and parsnip in 2 teaspoons avocado oil; spread in even layer on baking sheet; roast in preheated 450° F oven for 20 – 30 minutes, until soft.
-Add to the chili during final 15 minutes of cooking.
+- Roast the Root Veggies – Toss the carrot (listed in the base recipe), turnip, and parsnip in 2 teaspoons avocado oil; spread in an even layer on a baking sheet; roast in preheated 450° F oven for 20 – 30 minutes, until soft.
+Add to the chili during the final 15 minutes of cooking.

-- Sprinkle the chili powder, cumin, curry, basil, cilantro, oregano, salt and pepper on top.
+- Sprinkle the chili powder, cumin, curry, basil, cilantro, oregano, salt, and pepper on top.
 Stir to combine and cook for 1 minute to release the flavors.
-Add the wine or apple cider, deglaze the pan.
+Add the wine or apple cider, and deglaze the pan.
 Add the diced tomatoes, and stock.

 - IF using beans, add them to the pot along with the tomatoes and stock.
 Stir to combine.
-Bring to low simmer (medium-low heat), cover and cook for 30 minutes.
+Bring to a low simmer (medium-low heat), cover, and cook for 30 minutes.

 - IF not using beans, add the additional roasted vegetables during the final 15 minutes of simmering.